Table of Contents

 - Preheat the oven to 400°F.

-- Line a 10×15 inch pan with aluminum foil and lightly grease.
+- Line a 10×15-inch pan with aluminum foil and lightly grease.

 - Place the saltine crackers on the cookie sheet to cover the entire pan in 1 layer of crackers.

 - Once the butter is melted, bring it to a boil for 3 minutes while stirring constantly.
+The brown sugar mixture must boil for exactly 3 minutes.
+If it doesn't boil long enough the mixture won’t set and will make the crackers soggy.

 - Carefully pour the mixture over the crackers.
 Spread it overtop so that all of the crackers are covered.